-I drink Organic White Tea - it really helps me sleep calmly at night as it is has low caffeine
+I drink Organic White Tea - it really helps me sleep calmly at night as it has low caffeine

 I prefer Green Tea - I was told by my yoga teacher that Green Tea is very calming as it also has low caffeine